getsolus/solus-site.github.io/content/blog/2019-10-02-budgie-and-its-army-of-gnomes.md

 {{< altimg "2019/10/gnome-settings.jpg" >}}

-GNOME Control Center / GNOME Settings has seen a redesign of two sections such as the backgrounds view and picker, as well as moving the Night Mode in the Displays section.
+GNOME Control Center / GNOME Settings has seen a redesign of two sections such as the backgrounds panel and picker, as well as moving the Night Mode in the Displays section.

 #### Epiphany / GNOME Web